Receipt-Wrangler/.github/profile/README.md

 }
 ```

+Step 4:

+**If you are using the proxy container in the docker compose stack, skip this step**

-Step 4: Forward api calls to backend
+Forward api calls to backend
-Lastly, we need to forward api calls to backend.
+Lastly, we need to forward api calls to backend if you are not using the preconfigured proxy from the proxy.
 Below is an example using NGINX proxy manager.
 The path at / is what is being exposed to the internet.
 Without this the requests sent to paths at /api/ will not make it to the backend.
 Instead, the frontend will attempt to interpert that route.
 This is something I would like to address within the docker compose, but haven't quite gotten around to it yet.

 ![image](https://github.com/Receipt-Wrangler/.github/assets/44912201/2fe17995-b4c2-40c1-91d3-c046a6666f4d)

+Step 5: Deploy

+If using the proxy container, deploy the stack and point all traffic to the proxy container.
+If you are not using the proxy container, point all traffic to the frontend container.

 # After Deployment